Somewhere in England: Aftermath and later releases

 "Lay His Head" was first issued in October 1987 as the B-side of Harrison's "Got My Mind Set on You" single.
 The song was remixed for this release.
 All four songs omitted from the 1981 Somewhere in England were then included on the EPs accompanying the Genesis Publications books Songs by George Harrison and Songs by George Harrison 2.
 These two titles were available only in deluxe limited editions, published in 1988 and 1992, respectively.

 In 2004, Somewhere in England was remastered and reissued, both separately and as part of the box set The Dark Horse Years 1976–1992, on Dark Horse Records with new distribution by EMI.
 The reissue included the original mix of "Unconsciousness Rules" and, as a bonus track, Harrison's demo of "Save the World", recorded in early 1980.
 In addition, the rejected artwork was reinstated, replacing that used for the 1981 release.
-An alternative mix of "Tears of the World" from that submitted in 1980 was included as a bonus track on the Dark Horse Years reissue of Harrison's 1976 album Thirty Three & 1/3.
+An alternative mix of "Tears of the World" from that submitted in 1980 was included as a bonus track on the Dark Horse Years reissue of Harrison's seventh studio album Thirty Three & 1/3 (1976).

-The iTunes Music Store's digital version of Somewhere in England includes "Flying Hour" as a second bonus track.
+The iTunes Store's digital version of Somewhere in England includes "Flying Hour" as a second bonus track.
 Rather than the rendition that Harrison had intended for release in 1980, it is the version that appeared on the Songs by George Harrison EP.
 With a running time of 4:35, this slower version begins with a studio count-in, is longer, lacks and adds guitar riffs, fades slightly at the end, and plays at the correct speed.

 In 2006, a survey was conducted on the GeorgeHarrison.com message boards to find the artist's 50 most popular songs.
 The results featured only one track from the album: "Life Itself", at number 29.
 The same survey included three of the four rejected songs: "Flying Hour", at number 14; "Lay His Head", number 27; and "Sat Singing", number 41.